ToolJet/ToolJet/docs/docs/tutorial/building-queries.md

 <img src="/img/tutorial/building-queries/confirm.png" alt="ToolJet - Redis connection" height="120"/>

 #### Show notification on success
 Enable this option to show a custom message on query completion.
-Durationof the notification can also be set.
+Duration of the notification can also be set.